YanisaHS/MATESOL-to-tech/README.md

 ### How I learned to code

 Below are the steps I personally took to learn how to code.
 Keep in mind this would have been in 2018-2019, and there are many more learning resources available now.
-I don’t necessarily recommend this exact learning path, since you may have different goals and there have been many advancements in NLP since 2018.
+I don’t necessarily recommend this exact learning path, since you may have different goals and there have been many advancements in NLP and the tech industry since 2018.
 However, I do recommend working on personal projects once you’ve learned the basics of Python as this is the best way to learn how to solve problems and trouble-shoot your code.

 1. **[Automate the Boring Stuff](https://automatetheboringstuff.com/)** (chapters 1-6)